ocaml/ocaml.org/HACKING.md

 ### Building the Playground

-The OCaml Playground is compiled separately from the rest of the server and the generated assets can be found in [`playground/asset/`](./playground/asset/).
+The OCaml Playground is compiled separately from the rest of the server.
+The generated assets can be found in [`playground/asset/`](./playground/asset/).

-You can build the playground from the root of the project, there is no need to move to the `./playground/` directory for the following commands.
+You can build the playground from the root of the project.
+There is no need to move to the `./playground/` directory for the following commands.

 To regenerate the playground, you need to install the playground's dependencies first: